devalibello/portfolio/README.md

 ### Key Features <a name="key-features"></a>

 - **[The project was built to display the first page of a prospective portfolio]**
+- **[The website was designed to be responsive.
+This ensures an optimal layout when viewed on mobile phones and desktops]**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>